 - Hit 'B' to back out and press 'A' twice to initiate the upgrade.

-Held items upgrade from level one all the way to Grade 30.
+Held items upgrade from Grade One all the way to Grade 30.
 Stats will increase with each step, but the held item's main ability will only upgrade at Grade 10 and Grade 20 respectively.
 To do so requires a growing number of Item Enhancer coins, which you can learn more about in our Pokémon Unite currency guide.

 What Is the Max Level of Pokémon Unite Held Items?